Affinage

 Synthesis pass · forward-looking unresolved questions

-• No structural data for any BET1-containing SNARE complex
+• No structural model of BET1-containing SNARE complexes in the corpus

 Mechanism profile